 - Click "My Academic Requirements"

 - Scroll down to the section titled "Bachelor of Arts in..." and click the drop-down arrow to open the section.

-- "Major GPA" is listed at the bottom of this section.
+- Find "Major GPA" at the bottom of this section.

 If you have any difficulties, visit ATC 3.605 to have an Advising Peer Mentor assist you.